Belboy47/SFML-Rectangle-Collision-Demo/README.md

-# MySFMLApp
+# SFML Rectangle Collision Demo

 ![C++](https://img.shields.io/badge/c++-%2300599C.svg?style=for-the-badge&logo=c%2B%2B&logoColor=white)
 ![SFML](https://img.shields.io/badge/SFML-3.0.2-8A2BE2?style=for-the-badge)
 ![License](https://img.shields.io/badge/license-MIT-green?style=for-the-badge)

 ## Description
-**MySFMLApp** is a C++ graphical application using **SFML 3.0.2**.
+**SFML-Rectangle-Collision-Demo** is a C++ graphical application using **SFML 3.0.2**.
 It creates multiple moving rectangles on a window with random colors and velocities, avoiding overlap at initialization and bouncing off the window edges and each other.

 ## Features
 - Randomized rectangle positions and velocities